SteffanSingh/SteffanSingh/README.md

 <hr/>

- <details> <summary><h3>👨‍💻  Steffan`s journey</h3> </summary>
-            I started my coding journey with Masterchool Software engineerirng program.
-Although i was always curious since my childood about how coding is responsible for all great things in software field, like in wesite developement, social-networking website or AI fucntionality.<br>
+ <details> <summary><h3>👨‍💻  Steffan`s journey</h3> </summary>My coding journey began with the Masterchool Software Engineering program.
+Since childhood, I have been curious about how coding drives remarkable innovations in the software field, such as website development, social networking sites, and AI functionality.
-   I was looking for an opportunity to explore my coding skill to build the websites and web applications.
-Eventually, i took the steps and got some software expertises   with Masterschool.<br>
+I sought opportunities to develop my coding skills to build websites and web applications.
+Ultimately, I took the plunge and gained software expertise through Masterschool.

-   Looking forward to excel as a backend developer globally.
+I am excited to excel as a backend developer on a global scale.
   </details>

    <hr/>